Why Public Relations Is Vital For Your Medical Practice

 What are some social media marketing mistakes doctors make when promoting their medical practices?

-Any personal branding tips for physicians?
+Personal branding tips for physicians

 PR Firm for Doctors: Medical Practice PR

 Ruby Media Group has executed dozens of successful public relations campaigns for doctors.
 Through our award-winning health and wellness PR division, we have secured hundreds of impressions of earned press coverage for doctors and medical specialists in national media outlets including Allure, Men’s Health, Shape Magazine, Dr. Oz Magazine, Popsugar, Ask Men, Everyday Health, Radio MD, Vice, Healthline, Readers Digest, Newsweek, Fox 5 NY, People Magazine, New York Post, Harpers Bazaar, Women’s Health, Prevention Magazine, TodayShow.com and hundreds of other national media outlets.
 RMG’s public relations campaigns for doctors establishes NY physicians as the go-to doctors in their field.

 As a leading healthcare PR firm, we represent doctors in specialties including cardiology, dentistry, primary care and more!
 We also work with hospitals and top NY physicians to gain massive earned media results for clients.
 We have access to a wide network of regional health experts available to the media at all times.
 Additionally, we have a solid understanding off HIPPA issues pertaining to medical social media.
 We help doctors distill complex medical issues into actionable healthcare tips for public consumption.

 Public Relations Services for Medical Doctors